-"Additional editorial work" is defined as additional work we have to do because additional work is required which exceeds the standard work during production, e.g. because the author made a mistake.
+"Additional editorial work" is defined as additional work we have to do because additional work is required which exceeds the standard work during production, e.g. because the author does not adhere to our instructions, made a mistake or changes his mind.

 We charge $190/hour.